samuraictf/gatekeeper/README.md

 #### Setup

 The next defense to cover could be considered a bit unfair.
 In 2013 the linux kernel introduced the ability to disassociate parts of the process execution context with an unshare() call.
 The capabilities unshared are inherited by forked child processes.
 This allows us to do things that we once would have needed root to do.
 The main one we have implemented into gatekeeper is the ability to chroot as a limited user.
 All we do is unshare(CLONE_NEWUSER); and then chroot(chrootstr); that's it.
 Since the service is running as limited user it is actually quite difficult to escape the chroot environment.
-First, lets setup our chroot for /bin/bash and /bin/ls.
+First, let's setup our chroot for /bin/bash and /bin/ls.
 If our binaries are dynamically linked we will need to copy over relevant libraries:

     $ ldd /bin/bash
         linux-vdso.so.1 =>  (0x00007ffe0c9f0000)